Introduction

 --permission <MODE>

 Set the initial permission mode.
-Accepts none (or n), read (or r), write (or w).
-Case-insensitive.
+Accepts none (or n), read (or r), ask (or a), write (or w).

 agsh --permission write